hiroshiban/Retinotopy/README.md

 *The retinotopic mapping results on the author's cortices.*
 <br></br>
-Retinotopy is a ***MATLAB***-based all-in-one software package for presenting/controlling so-called "retinotopy stimuli", which includes, as some instances, the conventional counter-clockwise/clockwise rotating wedges, expanding/contracting annuli, sweeping bars, and multifocal patterns, consisted of checkerboards, random-dot-stereograms, and object images.
+Retinotopy is a ***MATLAB***-based all-in-one software package for presenting/controlling so-called "retinotopy stimuli", which includes, as some instances, the conventional counter-clockwise/clockwise rotating wedges, expanding/contracting annuli, sweeping bars, and multifocal patterns, consisting of checkerboards, random-dot-stereograms, and object images.
 By measuring fMRI/MEG responses while particpants are viewing these stimuli, we can get cortical retinotopy representations.
 The obtained representation can be used for delineating the borders of retinotopic visual areas such as V1, V2, and V3.

 (Matlab is a registered trademark of [***The Mathworks Inc.*** ](https://www.mathworks.com/) )